Prepare Impact object. This will call I.configure() automatically.

 It is possible to list all of the versions of lume-impact

-available on your platform with:
+available on your

 conda search lume-impact --channel conda-forge